arc-eng/cli/README.md

     pilot edit "I left placeholder comments in the file.
 Please replace them with the actual code."

 Options:
+  --snap  📸 Add a screenshot to your prompt.
   --help  Show this message and exit.

 ```